rahatmaini/Gradetrackr/README.md

 This app is a one-stop shop for tracking your academic performance.

-Created by Shammi Aijazi, Justin Nguyen-Galante, Rahat Maini, and Tien Tran
+Created by Shami Aijazi, Justin Nguyen-Galante, Rahat Maini, and Tien Tran